Valexr/Slidy/packages/svelte/README.md

         </code>
     </summary>

-Controls the inertia of the scrolling between the slides.
+Controls the inertia while scrolling the slides.

 </details>